-The Pre-Action Protocol for Construction and Engineering Disputes sets out details as to what a letter of claim for a construction or an engineering dispute.
+The Pre-Action Protocol for Construction and Engineering Disputes sets out what should be included in a letter of claim for a construction or an engineering dispute.
 A letter of claim is the document in which the claimant first sets out the nature of their complaint against the defendant and the redress they are seeking.

-The Pre-Action Protocol for Construction and Engineering Disputes applies to all construction and engineering disputes, including professional negligence claims against architects, engineers and quantity surveyors.
-However, a Claimant is not required to comply with the Protocol in the following circumstances:
+The Pre-Action Protocol for Construction and Engineering Disputes (‘the Protocol’) applies to all construction and engineering disputes, including professional negligence claims against architects, engineers and quantity surveyors.
+However, a claimant does not have to comply with the Protocol in the following circumstances:

-- Where Court proceedings are for the enforcement of the decision of an adjudicator to whom a dispute has been referred pursuant to section 108 of the Housing Grants, Construction and Regeneration Act 1996;
+- Where the claim is for the enforcement of an adjudicator’s decision where the dispute has been referred to it under section 108 of the Housing Grants, Construction and Regeneration Act 1996

-- Where Court proceedings include a claim for an interim injunction;
+- Where there is claim for an interim injunction

-- Where the Claimant seeks summary judgment pursuant to Part 24 of the Civil Procedure Rules; or
+- Where summary judgment is sought under Part 24 of the Civil Procedure Rules, or

 What are the requirements of the Protocol?

-The letter of claim should be sent to each proposed Defendant (where appropriate it should be sent to his registered office) and should contain the following information:
+The letter of claim should be sent to the defendant/s (the registered office where appropriate) and should contain the following information:

 The basis of the claim

-The letter of claim should explain the basis of the claim, or each claim.
-This should be done by identifying the main contractual terms and statutory provisions relied on.
+The letter of claim should explain the basis of each claim made claim.
+This should include identifying the main contractual terms and statutory provisions relied on.

 The remedies sought

-If a sum if claimed pursuant to a provision in a contract, the letter of claim should explain how that sum has been calculated.
+If a lump sum is claimed under a contractual provision, the letter of claim should explain how the claimant has calculated the sum.

-If an extension of time is claimed the letter of claim should state the period claimed.
+If the claimant seeks an extension of time, the letter of claim should state how long a period is required.

-If a claim has been made previously and rejected by a Defendant, and the Claimant is able to identify the reason or reasons for such rejection, the Claimant should state his grounds of belief as to why the claim was wrongly rejected by the Defendant.
+If the claimant has previously made a claim which has the defendant has rejected, but the claimant is able to identify the reason or reasons for such rejection, the claimant should state on what grounds they believe the claim was wrongly rejected by the defendant.

-The letter of claim should state the names of any experts already instructed by the Claimant on whose evidence they intend to rely.
+The letter of claim should also state the names of any experts already instructed by the claimant on whose evidence they intend to rely.
 However, the Protocol does not expressly require expert evidence.
-Where experts have already been instructed the Claimant should identify the issues to which that evidence will be directed and which explains the claimant’s position.
+Where experts have been instructed, the claimant should identify the issues to which that evidence will be directed and which explains the claimant’s position.